craigthusiast/udemy_comprehensive_ror/README.md

 What if you want to format text as *italics* or **bold**?
 Surround words in single star for italics and double star for bold.

+## Reasons to use proper formatting in markdown:

+1. Be more compelling.
+2. Easier to read.
+3. Get your points across more effectively.

 ### Here are some bullets (use ### for no horizontal rule)
 Use star, plus, or minus sign.
 They're all the same.